 “Abigail has successfully achieved her professional goals,” said Alvernia’s BSN-DNP Program Director Louise Fura.
 “I have no doubt that she will provide high-quality, safe care as an advanced practice nurse in caring for future patients.”

 Eby completed a Bachelor of Science in Nursing at Alvernia in 2012.
-While at Alvernia, Abby became a cadet in the Army Reserve Officer Training Corps (ROTC) and began daily training with the Army.
+While at Alvernia, she became a cadet in the Army Reserve Officer Training Corps (ROTC) and began daily training with the Army.
 Following graduation, she was commissioned as a second lieutenant in the U.S. Army.

 Following four years of active duty in the Army, Eby accepted the position at WellSpan Ephrata Community Hospital and enrolled with the first group of BSN-DNP students in 2016 to pursue her career goal of serving as a family nurse practitioner.